How to Clean Silver Coins Without Damaging Them in 7 Simple Steps

 Should I Clean My Silver Coins?

 As silver rounds, coins and bars age, they may tarnish.
 Tarnish does not affect the metal content of your silver product, but it can have a modest impact on the resale value.
 Dealers and other buyers will often pay a bit less if the silver does not have its original luster.
 So older US coins for sale sell for yes, but still give you the same amount of silver as new ones.

-This simple method of cleaning silver with a small list of supplies can brighten up almost any tarnished silver.
+This simple method of cleaning silver coin collections with a small list of supplies can brighten up almost any tarnished silver.
 Not all tarnish can be removed, but this technique often works wonders.

 Don't believe us?
 Check out these before and after pictures: